 This year, the "urgent need" to reduce our intake of meat, dairy and eggs has received more coverage than ever as experts have pointed to farmed animals as a possible origin for COVID-19.

-Whether it is escalating environmental disasters that have pushed some people to change the way they eat or if they are driven by concerns around animal cruelty, it clear that veganism is on the rise.
+From eco anxiety to concerns around animal cruelty, it's clear many more people are turning to veganism as a way of life.
 One factor, however, seems to significantly increase our chances of abandoning animal products altogether.
 That factor is being a woman.

 In the UK in 2016, the Vegan Society found that twice as many women as men were vegan.
 It’s not just the UK though, with statistics showing an incredible 79 per cent of vegans in the US identify as female.

 Perhaps this isn’t a surprise to some as animal rights and feminism have long gone hand in hand.
 Activists in the past saw the refusal to eat meat as a form of rebellion against the patriarchal status quo.